 You will need a good scientific calculator for this course and the knowledge of how to use it properly.
 It is not necessary to have a graphing calculator but you can use that if you already own one.

-Today in class, you received a hot pink sheet with 26 polyatomic ions listed.
-The first time you’ll need this is on Thursday, August 31, on the ionic nomenclature quiz.
+In class you will receive a hot pink sheet with 26 polyatomic ions listed.
+The first time you’ll need this is on ??? on the ionic nomenclature quiz.
 You will continue to need them for the entire semester.
 Please work on learning them.
 Make flashcards.
 Use the quizlet on Course Sites.
 Help yourself.
 Students who DON’T learn them are not successful in honors chemistry so please be sure to learn them well.

 I have posted this here on the blog as well as on Course Sites.
-Do recall that Course Sites is the place I use to communicate with my students.
+Do recall that Course Sites is the place I use to communicate with my honors students and my STEM students.

 On March 30, 2018, applications were submitted to either Mr. League or Mrs. Heiges.
 We stayed that afternoon and organized the applications and divided them out for faculty committee members.

 Faculty committee members will spend the next 6 weeks reading the applications, giving particular attention to the essays written by applicants.
 The committee will meet in late May to make decisions.

 Applicants will be notified on Monday, May 21, of the committee decisions on NHS admission.